sturc/cassandrademodb/README.md

 ## Initialize the database

 To create the customer table execute the following command while cassandra db is running:
+`docker exec some-cassandra cqlsh -f '/data/files/createcustomertable.cql'`

+To create the orders table execute the following command whild cassandra db is running:
-`docker exec some-cassandra cqlsh -f '/data/files/createcustomertable.cql'``
+`docker exec some-cassandra cqlsh -f '/data/files/createordertable.cql'`

 ## Open a cqlsh to work with the database